jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 a sign of cuff or shirt.
 He spoke in a slow staccato fashion, choosing his words with care, and gave the impression generally of a man of learning and letters who had had ill-usage at the hands of fortune.

-### ADVENTURE VII.
-THE ADVENTURE OF THE BLUE CARBUNCLE 107

 “We have retained these things for some days,” said Holmes, “because we ex- pected to see an advertisement from you giving your address.
 I am at a loss to